m0-foundation/wrapped-m-token/README.md

 ## Overview

-Non-rebasing M token alternative with an additional possibility to preserve and forward yield by earners.
+Non-rebasing M token alternative with an additional possibility to preserve and forward yield to earners.

 ## Development